UniTime/unitime-doc/edit-course-credit-types.md

 ## Screen Description

 The Edit Course Credit Types page can be used to create, modify, or delete existing credit types using a single page.
-See [Course Credit](course-credit) description for more details.
+See [Course Credit](course-credit) description for more detail.

 ![Edit Course Credit Types](images/edit-course-credit-types.png){:class='screenshot'}